VaanaCZ/LANVP/README.md

 ### Total FPS Uncap (60+ FPS) & Variable Framerate

 The main feature of V-Patch is the abillity to completely remove the default 30 FPS limit.
-Unlike other FPS patches which can only change the limit to 60, V-Patch allows the game to be run completely uncapped by implementing a better FPS cap removal method, which also doesnt suffer from side-effects such as the game simulation running at incorrect speeds.
+Unlike other FPS patches which can only change the limit to 60, V-Patch allows the game to be run completely uncapped by implementing a better FPS cap removal method, which also doesnt suffer from side-effects such as the game simulation running at incorrect speeds!

 In addition, V-Patch implements the following fixes for FPS-related bugs:
 - Cars brake at the correct speed no matter the framerate.
 (Fixes a problem in the case "The Golden Butterfly")
 - The Pencil in the case "The Set Up" can now be picked up.
 - Pigeons take off at the correct speed.

+Here you can see the patch in action:

 <table>
     <tr>